 WORKING FOR LOTTERY RETAILERS

-ORLA's Government Affairs team focused on protecting Oregon Lottery Retailers
+ORLA's Government Affairs team focuses on protecting Oregon Lottery Retailers

 Retailer Contracts: The current lottery contract with the state expires in 2020 and with that in mind, ORLA has reactivated our Lottery Committee and will be working over the next year and a half to develop and negotiate terms for the next lottery retailers contract.
 ORLA requested that the Lottery move the length of contract back to a six-year contract and we will continue to ask for this and other important retailer considerations during the Lottery contract negotiations.

-The timeline for contract negotiations is still fluid at this point but looks roughly like this:
+The timeline for contract negotiations looks roughly like this:

-Gaming Initiatives: At our first meeting this past March, ORLA invited Lottery Director Barry Pack and Chief Gaming Operations Officer, Farshad Allahdadi to speak to the group.
+At the first meeting in March 2018, ORLA invited Lottery Director Barry Pack and Chief Gaming Operations Officer, Farshad Allahdadi to speak to the group.
 Lottery members heard first hand some of the upcoming advancements in lottery gaming as well as the future of the Lottery as it pertains to new games, new accessibility and how they interact with retailers and players.
 One potential is using mobile devices for “direct player transactions” and “push notifications.”

 Have questions / concerns about issues relating to the Lottery?
 Give us a call at 503.682.4422 or email Greg Astley, Director of Government Affairs, at Astley@OregonRLA.org.